Gethe/wow-ui-source/README.markdown

   * Two new custom guild tabards have been added as Guild Rewards.
 The tabards are account bound and offer a bonus to gaining guild reputation.

+  * The Reins of the Dark Phoenix, purchased from the Guild Vendor, has had its art improved.
+It's now less transparent and indisputably more awesome.

   * The amount of guild experience rewarded for rated Battleground guild group wins has been dramatically increased.